Bobryk

 Bobryk (Бобрик) is a village in Myrhorod Raion, Poltava Oblast, Ukraine.
+It belongs to Velyki Budyshcha rural hromada, one of the hromadas of Ukraine.
 It has a population of 791.
 The local self-government body is the Bobrytska village council.
 The village of Bobryk is located on the left bank of the Psel River, downstream at a distance of 4.5 km is the village of Vepryk.
 The river in this place is winding, forming estuaries, and old and marshy lakes.
 It is located 22 kilometers from the district center and 24 kilometers to the Hadiach railway station.
 It has an elevation of 113 meters.

+Until 18 July 2020, Bobryk belonged to Hadiach Raion.
+The raion was abolished in July 2020 as part of the administrative reform of Ukraine, which reduced the number of raions of Poltava Oblast to four.
+The area of Hadiach Raion was merged into Myrhorod Raion.

 In 2022, it was invaded and captured by Russian forces for some time.